-If you are looking for the lowest prices and the best deals, then you should look online at websites like Amazon and eBay.
+If you are looking for the lowest prices and the best deals, you should look online at Amazon and eBay websites.
 However, if you aren’t as concerned about the price, and want to support smaller, local business owners, consider your local computer or camping store.
 You may also be able to find an RV GPS in the stores of large chains like Wal-Mart and Best Buy.

 Yes, definitely!
 Especially if you are looking at any of the cheaper devices.
-However, many warranties only last for about five years on many of the devices on the market, and only cover issues under very specific conditions.
-In this area, we recommend that you fully understand the warranty agreement, to be sure you get what you paid for in the end.
+However, many warranties only last for about five years on many of the market devices and only cover issues under particular conditions.
+In this area, we recommend that you fully understand the warranty agreement to be sure you get what you paid for in the end.

-Yes and no. Be careful, especially when buying online, check to see if the device you are buying is still being produced.
-Some brands that advertise lifetime map updates, will stop providing them once the product is discontinued.
+Yes and no. Be careful, especially when buying online.
+Check to see if the buying device is still being produced.
+Some brands that advertise lifetime map updates will stop providing them once the product is discontinued.
 However, with the more reliable companies, such as Garmin, you can be sure of receiving updates for as long as your device operates.

 In the end, you need to look for a device that can get you where you need to go, without worrying about the fine details like weather and road or traffic conditions.
 This can be an overwhelming task, but with proper research and understanding of your needs as a traveler, you will be able to find the GPS that is a perfect fit for all your RV adventures!
-If you have any nagging questions regarding specific models of RV GPS, consider calling the respective company’s customer service lines and asking them directly.
+If you have any nagging questions regarding RV GPS specific models, consider calling the respective company’s customer service lines and asking them directly.
 This way, you will get answers fast and from a reliable source.